 Sha-Ken kept its proprietary typesetters and formats, losing 40 percent of its market share by 1999 along with lots of prestige and talent in the bargain.
 Ex-Sha-Ken people filled the Japanese print industry.
 The low point came that year when government tax raiders found several safes in the company basement filled with 10,000-yen bills; president Yuko Ishii, daughter of the founder, had stashed away some 150 million USD in the early ’80s and reported it later as profit as business declined.
 The directors of the company tried to oust her but failed.
 She died in the presidents chair at age 92 in 2018 leaving a ghost company as her legacy.

 This sorry state of affairs had two huge repercussions.
 It denied a vital part of the Japanese font design legacy to designers working with DTP.
-Imagine a world with younger generations of designers denied the use of Helvetica and Times and you get the idea.
+Imagine a world with younger generations of designers denied the use of classic fonts like Helvetica, Futura or Times and you get the idea.
 It also left the only other competitor, Morisawa, which did license its library to Adobe, with a practical monopoly in the new DTP era.

 Tomihisa Uchida who retired from Iwata Corporation a few years back knows more about Japanese font programming and typography than anybody else in this world.
 He was involved with Japanese digital font production from the start, working at its very heart: Sha-Ken KK.
 I interviewed him in 2003.